-You might ask what you will be fishing for?
-Depending on the month of your trip, you might be fishing for steelhead, salmon, dolly varden, halibut, rock fish and ling cod.
-On a typical 4 night/3 day fishing trip, it is not uncommon to travel home with a big box of fresh fish to enjoy for the next year.
+You may be wondering what fishing is included at a saltwater and freshwater fishing lodge in Alaska.
+Depending on the month of your trip, you might be fishing for steelhead, salmon, dolly varden, halibut, rock fish, rainbow trout, sea bass and ling cod.
+It is not uncommon to travel home with a big box of fresh, saltwater fish after a fishing trip.

-There are numerous activities available from the lodge such as whale watching, visiting a totem pole village, hiking, beach combing, kayaking, quaint fishing villages, pulling up crab pots for your dinner and more.
+Numerous activities are available such as whale watching, visiting a totem pole village, hiking, beach combing, kayaking, quaint fishing villages, pulling up crab pots for your dinner and more.

-Did we mention those that will serve you at the lodge?
-The staff is fantastic and they treat you as if you are home.
+We haven’t mentioned those who will be taking care of you at the lodge.
+The staff is fantastic, and they treat you as if you are a part of the family.
 In fact, when you land in your float plane the first words you might hear are, “Welcome home.
 Please make yourself at home!”
 Your experience will cause you to want to return year after year.